tubic/Nmix/README.md

 ## Citation

-If you use Nmix in your research, please cite our paper:
+If you use Nmix in your research, please cite our paper: [paper citation to be added]

-Geng Y, Lai F, Luo H*, Gao F*.
-Nmix: A hybrid deep learning model for precise prediction of 2'-O-methylation sites based on multi-feature fusion and ensemble learning.
-2024.
-Submitted.

 ## Contact